CHANDRASEKAR8610/phone-directory2/README.md

 To add a product to this appplication for sale, do like the following one.

 ```
+Dear user, to Navigate to pages follow the below instructions carefully.
+* To view Latest products, Click 4
+* To view Product Details, Click 5
+* To Update your Profile, Click 6
+* To view your Profile, Click 7
+* To Add Product, Click 8
+* To Update your Product, Click 9
+* To Buy your Product, Click 10
+* To Delete your Account, Click 11
+* To Quit Application, Click 12

+Enter your Choice = 8

 Enter the Product name = Raspberry PI 3 Model B+
 Enter the Product Description = A low cost pocket sized microcomputer for Mini projects
 Enter the Cost of the product = 3200      //in ruppes